The Braga star was in inspired form as his side snatched a last-gasp friendly victory on Saturday

-Portugal coach Paulo Bento hailed goalkeeper Eduardo after his team's 1-0 win against Mexico in its pre-World Cup friendly.
+Portugal coach Paulo Bento hailed goalkeeper Eduardo after his team's 1-0 win over Mexico in their pre- World Cup friendly.

-Eduardo made four crucial saves at Gillette Stadium in Massachusetts on Friday before Bruno Alves scored the only goal of the game to give Portugal victory in stoppage time.
+Eduardo made four crucial saves at Gillette Stadium in Massachusetts on Friday before Bruno Alves scored the only goal of the game in stoppage time to give Portugal victory.

 "I want to underline the effort we have been making and the attitude we have shown in our work."

-Portugal faces Ireland on Tuesday in its final pre-tournament friendly before its clash with Germany on June 16.
+Portugal face Ireland on Tuesday in their final pre-tournament friendly before they clash with Germany on June 16.